 NAVAL AND MILITARY NEWS.

-CHAPMAN, OF "CHAPMAN'S BATTERY."
-Colonel Chapman, R.E., of Hull, whose achievements in the Crimer are well known, has been received by the in-Crimer are well known, has been received by the inhabitants of Taunton with the utmost cordiality.
-A habitants of Taunton with the utmost cordiality.
-A banquet was given him ; and, in returning thanks for banquet was given him ; and, in returning thanks for the teast of his health, he said, with reference to the war, that it would be unnecessary for him to expatiate on its events, because they had all read of them in Times.
+CHAPMAN, OF "CHAPMAN'S BATTERY."---Colonel Chapman, R.E., of Hull, whose achievements in the Crimea are well known, has been received by the inhabitants of Taunton with the utmost condiality.
+A banquet was given him ; and, in returning thanks for the teast of his health, he said, with reference to the war, that it would be unnecessary for him to expatiate on its events, because they had all read of them in